Checkmarx/JS-SCP/src/system-configuration/README.md

 [Directory Indexing][4]), an attacker could check for sensitive files navigating through directories.

-By default, in Node.js or Express frameworks, there is no directory listing enabled.
+By default, in Node.js or Express framework, there is no directory listing enabled.

 Using Node.js, you need to use the `fs` package to simulate a directory listing.
 However, for the Express framework, there is a module called `serve-index`.

 It is recommended to check your code in order to avoid directory listing:

 * Node.js: check for the use of `fs` module
 * Express: check for the use of the `serve-index` module

 ## HTTP Headers

 On production environments, remove all functionalities and files that you don't need.
 Any test code and functions not needed on the final version (ready to go to production), should stay on the developer layer and not in a location everyone can see - _aka_ public.

 HTTP Response Headers should also be checked.
 Removing the headers which disclose sensitive information like: